Nov 21, 2019 | by Budi Tanrim

 Can we build this feature?!!

-First, the team might just do it and get “some” results but struggle to make a significant improvement or growth in the future.
-For me, if it’s a success, it’s just pure luck and not sustainble.
+First, the team might do it and get “some” results but struggle to make a significant improvement or growth in the future.
+For me, if it’s a success, it’s just pure luck and not sustainable.
 The second possibility is the team ship and launch something no one wants to use.
 Which often time happens.
 Oops!

 The way I see it, innovation is a process to create, offer, and provide a better way of doing something.
 A better experience for the user to master their environment.
-Therefore, it’s important to focus on the user’s problem and context first, which often we can get by observing the users.
+Therefore, it’s important to focus on the user’s problem and context first, which we can often get by observing the users.